etg-dev/Golang_QA/README.md

 #### Q2.
 What is an interface in Go?

-- [A] An interface is a type that represents a collection of methods.
+- [x] An interface is a type that represents a collection of methods.
 - [ ] An interface is a way to define constants in Go.
 - [ ] An interface is a type used for casting between different types.
 - [ ] An interface is a keyword used for importing external packages in Go.